RitchieLab/dnanexus/apps/association_result_annotation/Readme.md

 - **ICD-9 description:** Allows users to add ICD-9 code long descriptions to the column name.
 - **ICD-9 column name:** Required if "ICD-9 description" is true.
 This option allows the app to know which column in the input file contains ICD-9 codes.

+**Note: Ensure that the column containing ICD codes is not the first column in the input TSV file.

 </br>

 #### Gene and GWAS Catalog